2004 United States Senate election in Ohio: Declined

+Campaign

 The early story of the campaign surrounded speculation of whether Jerry Springer would enter the race.
 Springer, a former mayor of Cincinnati, had previously considered a challenge to the state's other Senator Mike DeWine in 2000, but ultimately passed on it.
 Among the steps Springer took, included filing papers to run traveling across the state to meet voters, and airing a nationwide 30 minute infomercial for the purpose of fundraising.
 The infomercial would not be seen in Ohio due to equal time laws.
 Ultimately, Springer declined a return to public office, citing his inability to distance himself from his infamous talk show's reputation.
 He also cited his show's contract as playing a role.
 In all, Springer spent a little over $1 million of his own money on his exploratory campaign.

 Had he run, Springer would have faced obstacles, as polling showed that as much as 71% of voters polled held an unfavorable view of him.
 That same poll also showed that in a prospective contest, Voinovich lead with 77% of the vote to Springer's 16%.
 After his brief exploration, Springer hinted that in 2006, he would be interested in the open governorship and declined to rule out a Senate bid that year.
 Ultimately, he would pursue neither bid.

 After Springer declined to enter, Fingerhut was seen as the favorite to win the nomination.
 He only faced token opposition from Norbert Dennerll, a former City Councilman who served in the late 50's and early 60's.